Look-Alike Glass Patterns

 There is an old saying that “Imitation is the sincerest form of flattery.”
 Even if this statement is only partially true, then the Fostoria Glass Company (and the workers and craftsmen thereof) should have been extremely proud of their accomplishment with the American pattern.
 Never have I seen a particular pattern of glass so heavily imitated.
 After all, imitators like to copy things that consist of greatness.

 The following is a list of popular glass patterns that are very similar to the Fostoria American line.
 Not all look-alike patterns are noted in this section, as this topic is too vast to cover on this one page.
-More documentation is still needed on a few of the lesser-known patterns.
+More detailed information will be provided in the future, in the form of a PDF Report.
 Many of the look-alike patterns posted below were produced right here in the United States, while others were produced as far away as the United Kingdom.